k3po/k3po/specification/k3po.control/SPEC.md

 ##### NOTIFIED command

 ###### Description
-This command will trigger on the k3po server the barrier with the name sent in the header and will have a response with a NOTIFIED event with the same barrier name.
+This command will trigger on the driver the barrier with the name sent in the header and will have a response with a NOTIFIED event with the same barrier name.

 ###### Headers